jakub-g/grunt-commit-message-verify/README.md

 The names of the entries should be self-explanatory.

-`shellCommand` is the command that will be run by your shell to obtain the commit message (it should print it to `stdout`).

     grunt.config.set('grunt-commit-message-verify', {
         minLength : 0,
         maxLength : 3000,

-        minFirstLineLength : 20, // first line should be both concise and informative maxFirstLineLength : 60,
+        // first line should be both concise and informative minFirstLineLength : 20,
+        maxFirstLineLength : 60,

-        maxLineLength : 80,      // this is a good default to prevent overflows in shell console and Github UI regexes : {
+        // this is a good default to prevent overflows in shell console and Github UI maxLineLength : 80,

+        regexes : {
             "check start of the commit" : {
                 // the commit is either a fix, a feature, a documentation fix, a refactoring, new release commit, or